practicalwriter/owncloud_quickstart/index.md

              - 2: No Proxy
              - 3: HTTP(S) Proxy

+Visit the ownCloud documentation for more information on editing your [configuration file](https://doc.owncloud.com/desktop/advanced_usage/configuration_file.html).

 ### ownCloud iOS and Android App

 You can access your ownCloud server through the web interface on your mobile device without installing additional apps.
-In addition to a simplified user interface, the iOS and Android apps have several advantages over the web interface:
+In addition to a simplified user interface, the [iOS](https://doc.owncloud.com/ios/) and [Android](https://doc.owncloud.com/android/) apps have several advantages over the web interface:

 - Sync files automatically
 - Upload photos and videos from your device